What’s Your Filing Status?

 Qualifying widow(er) with a dependent child

-Depending on the specifics of their situation, parents who are divorcing or separated may be eligible to file under three filing statuses: married filing jointly, married filing separately or head of household with qualifying person.
+Depending on the specifics of their situation, parents who are divorcing or separated might be able to file under three filing statuses: married filing jointly, married filing separately, or head of household with qualifying person.

 Another time you might qualify for multiple tax filing statuses is if you’re single with a child or other qualifying relative.
 You might be able to file as either single or head of household.

 Guessing what your filing status is or assuming it’s the same as last year could cost you, especially if your marital status has changed.
 If you have questions about your filing status, or any other income tax issue, contact one of our tax pros to get the help you need.

 If you need help handling an estate, we're here to help.
 Learn how to file taxes for a deceased loved one with H&R Block.

 From retirement account contributions to self-employment expenses, learn more about the five most common tax deductions with the experts at H&R Block.

 Getting married?
 Having a baby?
 Buying a house?
 Go through your life events checklist and see how each can affect your tax return with the experts at H&R Block.